Autumn call is now closed – thank you to all who applied!

 • Tomi Rantamäki, University of Helsinki – Rapid-Acting Antidepressants, Psychiatry, Synaptic Plasticity, Translational Neuroscience, Pharmacology

-• Hanna Renvall, Aalto University – Translational Neuroimaging
+• Hanna Renvall, Aalto University – Translational Neuroimaging (PhD student from the spring call)

 • Samuli Ripatti, University of Helsinki – Human Genetics, Biostatistics